msieroslawska/msieroslawska.github.io/_articles/specificity.md

 ### Good patterns

 - Remember that CSS has a global scope.
 Avoid using tag selectors (`p`, `span`, `div`) unless you are 100% sure you want the styling to be applied to all elements of the same type.
-- Make your life easier and avoid future problems of overriding high specifity selectors by:
+- Make your life easier and avoid future problems of overriding high specificity selectors by:
   - keeping your CSS as simple as possible,
   - avoiding complex selectors,
   - avoiding chaining class selectors,
   - not using IDs if possible.
-Not only are they hard to override with their high specifity, they are also unique and hard to repurpose,
+Not only are they hard to override with their high specificity, they are also unique and hard to repurpose,
   - forgetting about `!important`.
 Don't be lazy :)

 ## Sources